 The MPC of the Bank of England has an inflation target of 2% +/-1.
 They also consider other economic objectives such as economic growth and unemployment.
 If inflation is forecast to fall below the target, they can consider loosening monetary policy to target higher inflation and enable a higher rate of economic growth.

-Also, if the economy is forecast to enter into recession, they are likely to cut interest rates and try to boost economic growth.
+Also, if the economy is forecast to enter into a recession, they are likely to cut interest rates and try to boost economic growth.

-In some cases, they may pursue expansionary monetary policy, even if inflation is above target – if they think inflation is temporary and there is greater risk of recession. (see: cost-push inflation)
+In some cases, they may pursue expansionary monetary policy, even if inflation is above target – if they think inflation is temporary and there is a greater risk of recession. (see: cost-push inflation)

 If the Bank of England cuts interest rates, it will tend to increase overall demand in the economy.